 Is there a minimum or maximum level of experience for any of the workshops?

-There won’t be any beginner classes at this event, so YES, there is a minimum level of experience required.
+There won’t be any beginner classes at this weekend so YES there is a minimum level of experience required.
 Please check that you can comfortably execute all the moves listed and demonstrated in the video on the workshops page before registering.

 There is no maximum level as we will tailor the groups and content to suit the experience of the dancers who attend the weekend.

-Can I pay at the door on the night for each social?
+Can I pay on the night at the door for socials?

-What is the floor like at the venue?
+What are the floors at the venues like?

 The Saturday Social and all classes are upstairs at the Elements Collective, which has a beautiful buttery smooth floor that your feet will LOVE to dance on.
 The Friday and Sunday Social dances are at the Danish Club which has a slightly sprung timber floor that was specifically constructed for dancing.
 It normally has a medium amount of grip.
 We will try to condition it for Bal comfort in the leadup to the event, but as this is a multi-purpose venue we must keep safety in mind and not make it too slick.
 Therefore we suggest that you bring a couple of shoe options to adapt to the floor if needed, with a hard leather sole being your best bet for the lowest friction.
 Please DO NOT put dance wax or anything else on the floor.
 We will do our best to make it nice and we need to be the ones in charge of that.

 Please try not to spill any food or drink on the dance floor and if you do have an accident, please let us know so we can get it cleaned up.
 This is a safety issue, but also no one likes getting crud on the soles of their nice dance shoes.
 Do not put any substance on any of the floors at any of the venues!

 Can I bring food to the socials or can I buy food there?